William R. Hite, Jr., Ed.D.

 Learning Network 5

-Dr. Evelyn Nuñez is the Assistant Superintendent for The School District of Philadelphia.
-In this role, she supervises Principals in Neighborhood Network 5.
-Neighborhood Network 5 schools reside in the Kensington, Fishtown, Juaniata Park and Port Richmond sections of North Philadelphia.
+Dr. Kolsky is the Interim Assistant Superintendent of Learning Network 5, which includes schools in the Kensington, Fishtown, Juaniata Park and Port Richmond sections of North Philadelphia.

 Schools in Learning Network 5